 Give them an incentive to complete a (very) short survey, such as entrance in a drawing for a prize anyone in your audience would envy or a discount for your course or ebook.

+Our final piece of advice on how to host a podcast is hard to quantify, but still important.
 Download numbers, social media followers, brand ambassadors—these are all listeners and fans of your show.
 You wouldn’t have any success without a loyal audience.